 Note that this is an overview of several studies.
 Because I want to show the variety of uses in many situations.
 But if you choose to keep a food diary for your own health conditions you will need to do more research.
 In conjunction with your doctor or other health professionals.

-Benefits from Food Diary Records
+Food Symptoms Diary Records

 Cancer Food Journals